PAMinerva/LearnDirectX/_build/html/_sources/Tutorials/00-Intro/IntroAndPrerequisites.md

 **Official repositories and documentation** <br>
 $\color{#44FFAA}\text{The Good}$: All the source code and level of detail you need, for free.<br>
 $\color{#FF6666}\text{The Bad}$: The documentation is written as a reference for graphics programmers.
-That is, it assumes you have basic knowledge of computer graphics, GPU architectures, and system programming.<br>
+That is, it assumes you have basic knowledge of computer graphics, GPU architectures, and system programming.

 <br>